Monica-Guajardo/Python---Web-Scraping/Scrapy/scrapy_quickstart.md

 # Simple Scrapy Exercise

-Follow the instructions below to create and run your first scrapy project
+Follow the instructions below to create and run your first scrapy project.
+We are going to use a dedicated page for beginner and advanced web scrapers alike: https://toscrape.com/ Remember to practice ethically and always follow robots.txt rules

 ## Getting started
 --------